gitubo/bixit/README.md

 This flexibility makes Bixit ideal for rapid prototyping, testing and debugging workflows.

 ## License

 This project is licensed under the **GNU Lesser General Public License v3.0**.
 See the [LICENSE](./LICENSE) file for more information.

+## Get Involved!
+- Try Bixit and let us know what you think!
+- Report bugs or suggest new features by opening an issue on GitHub.
+- Contribute configuration examples for other binary formats.